developer-onizuka/What_is_AzureAD/README.md

       },
 ...
 ```
-- You should use the External ID in addition to above if you use "arn:aws:iam::36989xxxxxxx:root" which is available for everyone to assume a role.
+- You should use the External ID in addition to above if you use "arn:aws:iam::36989xxxxxxx:root" which is available for everyone to assume a role. (the confused deputy problem)
 > https://www.youtube.com/watch?v=HP8XSRWrFQc